 To help make the Tuscan Chicken easier to serve, try to find the tomatoes that are julienned.
 This means that they are already cut into small strips so when you dish it out and eat it, they are already in bite sized pieces.

-The flavor is really enhanced by the oil and herbs the tomatoes are packed with.
+The flavor is really enhanced by the oil and herbs and Italian seasoning the tomatoes are packed with.
 You can usually find these in a few different brands in your local grocery store either near the produce, in the specialty foods section, or on the canned vegetable aisle.

 The artichoke hearts should be plain and packed in water as opposed to packed in oil with herbs.
 Since the sun dried tomatoes already have herbs, we don’t want to compete with that flavor.